* IBM slumps after quarterly results

 By Chuck Mikolajczak

-NEW YORK, Oct 20 (Reuters) - U.S. stocks were poised for a slightly lower open on Monday, on the heels of a fourth week of losses for the benchmark S&P 500, as quarterly results from IBM disappointed.
+NEW YORK, Oct 20 (Reuters) - U.S. stock index futures were lower on Monday, following a fourth week of losses for the benchmark S&P, as quarterly results from IBM disappointed.

-IBM shares slumped 7.5 percent to $168.46 in premarket after the company's third-quarter earnings fell well short of Wall Street expectations.
-IBM had earlier said it would pay Globalfoundries $1.5 billion in cash over the next three years to take its loss-making semiconductor unit.
+* IBM shares slumped 7.7 percent to $168.10 in premarket trade after the company's third-quarter earnings fell well short of Wall Street expectations.
+IBM had earlier said it would pay Globalfoundries $1.5 billion in cash over the next three years to take its its loss-making semiconductor unit.